gkaemmer/momentum/README.md

 # Momentum

-Shared utilities for managing and deploying OpsWorks apps at Artsy.
+Shared utilities for managing and deploying OpsWorks apps at PatientBank.
+Credit to [Artsy](http://github.com/artsy/momentum).

 ## Installation